tristanbatchler/COMP3702/Lecture 1.md

   * ~~Problems with this, since sometimes you have to mess up the order temporarily to get to a better state and this utility function would discourage that~~

   Could be simply 1 for the goal state and 0 for any other state.
-Let the agent figure it out along the way?
+Let the agent figure it out along the way over a number of different trials.

+  * In practice, this isn't the approach we would normally go for but this conveys the message well.